johngriffin/cursory/README.md

-# Cursory
+# Cursory ⚡

-This repo helps you get the most out of Cursor by providing rules and a process for development.
+Power framework for AI-assisted software development with Cursor.

+## Principles 🎯

 Projects begin with a **PRD** to define what you want to build.
 It can be simple and evolve over time.
 The more definition you provide, the better results you'll get.

-From your PRD we will then:
+From your PRD we will then create project documentation, rules and set up a development process that will optimise our experience developing with Cursor.

-1. **Define the technical architecture**
+1. **🏗️ Define the technical architecture**
-2. **Identify unknowns** - unvalidated assumptions, technical feasibility, API access, POC evaluations
+2. **🔍 Identify unknowns** - unvalidated assumptions, technical feasibility, API access, POC evaluations
-3. **Break down the project** into logical tasks (first task is a "discovery" task to address unknowns)
+3. **📋 Break down the project** into logical tasks (first task is a "discovery" task to address unknowns)
-4. **Create a git repo**
+4. **✅ Definition of done** is written - e.g. all tests must pass, deployed to x environment.

-5. **Complete tasks** - once they pass the "definition of done," commit the changes
+Once these pieces are in place we will start to iteratively **Complete tasks** and commit them once they pass the definition of done.

-## Usage
+## Usage 🎮

 Use agent mode and just tell cursor to follow the process.
 If things go off the rails you can just ask Cursor to update the rules.

 Works well with yolo / auto-run mode.

-## Rules
+## Rules 📜

 The following rules are included: